pingcap/docs/tidb-cloud/changefeed-overview.md

 >
 > Currently, TiDB Cloud only allows up to 10 changefeeds per cluster.
 >
-> For [Serverless Tier clusters](/tidb-cloud/select-cluster-tier.md#serverless-tier-beta), the changefeed feature is unavailable.
+> For [TiDB Serverless clusters](/tidb-cloud/select-cluster-tier.md#serverless-tier-beta), the changefeed feature is unavailable.

 To access the changefeed feature, navigate to the cluster overview page of your TiDB cluster, and then click **Changefeed** in the left navigation pane.
 The changefeed page is displayed.